Federal officers use gas to clear protesters in Portland

 “What we’ve seen around the country is where responsible policing is advanced, violence recedes,” Cuccinelli said.
 “And Portland hasn’t gotten that memo.
 Nor have a lot of other cities.
 And the president is determined to do what we can, within our jurisdiction, to help restore peace to these beleaguered cities.”

-President Donald Trump sent recently sent the federal officers to the city.
+President Donald Trump recently sent the federal officers to the city.
 Tensions have escalated in the past two weeks, particularly after an officer with the U.S. Marshals Service fired a less-lethal round at a protester’s head on July 11, critically injuring him.